Lendio Review: Business Loan Marketplace

 What Is Lendio?

-Lendio is a business financing platform that matches customers to funders.
-While Lendio does not originate loans directly, its network of 75 business funders is designed to be a one-stop shop for financing.
-Lendio does most of the work of finding funding for you, you are presented with multiple offers, and the service is absolutely free to use.
-Big-name funding partners include Kabbage, OnDeck, Amex, and Fundbox.
+Lendio is a business financing platform that matches customers to lenders.
+Lendio does not originate loans directly but instead works with a network of 75 business lenders.
+With one application, Lendio does most of the work of finding funding for you, and there is no cost for this service.
+You may receive multiple loan offers from big-name funding partners, including Kabbage, OnDeck, Amex, and Fundbox.

-For those who want to try it, Lendio is undoubtedly worth the effort.
 Customers report that Lendio’s customer service is responsive and helpful, and the application process is fast and easy.
-If it’s your first time dipping your toes into the alternative lending market, Lendio is a good place to start.
+If you’re new to the alternative lending market or just want an easy way to compare loan offers, Lendio is a good place to start.

-The availability of specific products will depend on various factors, such as your credit score, the industry you work in, how long you’ve been in business, and the amount of revenue you take in.
-Additionally, loan terms will vary between Lendio’s partner lenders.
+The availability of specific products depends on various factors, such as your credit score, the industry you work in, how long you’ve been in business, and your business revenue.
+Additionally, loan terms vary between Lendio’s partner lenders.

-- Short-Term Loans: An installment loan with a term that usually lasts less than a year, and borrowers are charged a flat fee rather than the typical interest rate.
+- Short-Term Loans: A short-term loan is an installment loan with a term that usually lasts less than a year.
+Borrowers are charged a flat fee rather than the typical interest rate.
 Repayments are made daily or weekly.

-- Term Loans: Your classic loan where borrowers are provided the loan amount in the form of a lump sum in exchange for a promise to repay the amount borrowed plus accumulated interest.
-Term lengths vary with these loans.
+- Term Loans: Term loans are classic loans where borrowers are provided a lump sum in exchange for a promise to repay the amount borrowed plus accumulated interest.
+Term lengths vary.
 Payments are made monthly, weekly, or daily.

-- Merchant Cash Advances: The funder purchases a percentage of your future card-based sales in exchange for a lump sum.
-The funder collects by withholding a percentage of your daily card-based sales.
+- Merchant Cash Advances: The lender purchases a percentage of your future card-based sales in exchange for a lump sum with a merchant cash advance.
+The lender collects repayment by withholding a percentage of your daily card-based sales.

 - Lendio SBA Loans: The Small Business Administration partially guarantees term loans and other products.
-These Lendio SBA loans have some favorable properties relative to most other loans with regard to term length, interest rates, and available loan amounts.
+Lendio SBA loans are more favorable than other loans when it comes to term length, interest rates, and maximum borrowing limits.

-- Equipment Financing: Equipment financing consists of loans and leases designed to facilitate ownership or rental of tangible assets.
+- Equipment Financing: Equipment financing consists of loans and leases designed to purchase tangible assets.
 If you have poor credit and need equipment financing, Lendio is one of our top-rated lenders for startups with bad credit.

-- ERC Funding: Lendio now offers one of the best employee retention credit funding services to help your small business file for the ERC credit on your tax return
+- ERC Funding: When it comes to ERC funding, Lendio now offers one of the best employee retention credit funding services to help your small business file for the ERC credit on your tax return

 Borrower Qualifications